 At active sites conducting earth moving activities that discharge to surface water, the Permittee must inspect all on-site erosion and sediment control BMPs at least once every seven days, and within 24 hours after any storm event of greater than 0.5 inches of rain per 24 hour period.
 The Permittee must maintain a file containing a log of observations and corrective actions as part of the Erosion and Sediment Control Plan (ESCP).

-At Inactive sites that are inactive for a period of three years or longer, and have the potential to discharge stormwater off site, a Registered Professional Engineer, or equivalent (e.g. Licensed Professional Geologist, Certified Professional in Erosion and Sediment Control, etc.) must certify every three years that the facility complies with this general permit.
-The Permittee must maintain the certification as part of the Erosion and Sediment Control Plan (ESCP).

 Inspection Reports

-The Permittee must prepare and retain a report on each inspection as part of the SWPPP.
-The report must summarize the:
+The Permittee must prepare and retain a report on each inspection.
+The report must include:

-Scope of the inspection.
+A summary of the inspection.

-Personnel conducting the inspection.
+The names of personnel that conducted the inspection.

-Date(s) of the inspection.
+The date(s) of the inspection.

-Observations relating to the implementation of the SWPPP.
+Observations relating to the implementation of the Site Management Plan (SMP).

 Any actions taken as a result of the inspection.

+Identify any corrective actions or maintenance tasks needed.

 The responsible party must sign the reports in accordance with General Condition G1 and must certify that the Permittee has investigated the discharge of stormwater for the presence of non-stormwater.

-Sampling and Analytical Procedures

-Samples and measurements taken to meet the requirements of this permit must represent the volume and nature of the monitored parameters, including representative sampling of any unusual discharge or discharge condition, including bypasses, upsets, and maintenance-related conditions affecting effluent quality.

-Sampling and analytical methods used to meet the monitoring requirements specified in this permit must conform to the latest revision of the Guidelines Establishing Test Procedures for the Analysis of Pollutants contained in 40 CFR Part 136.

-Laboratory Accreditation

-The Permittee must ensure that all monitoring data required by Ecology is prepared by a laboratory registered or accredited under the provisions of chapter 173-50 WAC, Accreditation of Environmental Laboratories.
-Flow, temperature, turbidity, settleable solids, conductivity, pH, and internal process control parameters are exempt from this requirement.
-The Permittee or laboratory must obtain accreditation for conductivity and pH if accreditation or registration is required for other parameters.
+Exemption from Visual Monitoring

+The permittee may request an exemption from visual monitoring for any outfall where there is no safe access point from which to monitor the outfall.
+The permittee must specify the latitude and longitude of the location and the reason for exemption in an email or letter to Ecology.
+The permittee must keep any visual monitoring exemption approvals in the SMP.

 SITE MANAGEMENT PLAN (SMP)

-The Permittee must:

-Fully implement the SMP.

-Review the plan once a year and update it as necessary to represent changes in facility conditions.

-Retain the SMP S10.C.and permit on site or within reasonable access to the site and make it immediately available, upon request, to Ecology or the local jurisdiction.

-Provide a copy of the SMP and applicable incorporated plans to the public when requested in writing to do so.
-The copy must be provided within 10 days.

-The responsible party as identified in General Condition G1 must sign the SMP and all of its modifications.
+SMP Sections

+The SMP consists of a site map and 4 main sections:

+Erosion and Sediment Control Plan (ESCP)

+Monitoring Plan

+Stormwater Pollution Prevention Plan (SWPPP)

+Spill Control Plan

 The Permittee may include in the SMP, by reference, applicable portions of plans prepared for other purposes (e.g. Pollution Prevention Plan prepared under the Hazardous Waste Reduction Act, Chapter 70.95C RCW).
 The referenced plans must be available on site or within reasonable access to the site and become enforceable requirements of the SMP.

-The SMP consists of 4 main sections consisting of:

-Erosion and Sediment Control Plan (ESCP) (equivalent to a Clearing, Grading, and Excavation plan required by EPA).

-Monitoring Plan.

-Stormwater Pollution Prevention Plan.

-Spill Control Plan.
+SMP Requirements

+The Permittee must:

+Have and fully implement a site specific SMP.

+Review the SMP at least once a year.
+Note the date of review and the name(s) of the personnel that conducted the review in the SMP.

+Retain and provide the SMP (including the site map and all four main sections and applicable incorporate plans) per the requirements in S10.C.

+The responsible party, as identified in General Condition G1, must sign the SMP and all of its modifications.

+Modifications of the SMP

+The Permittee must review and modify the SMP whenever there is a violation of discharge limits in Special Conditions S2 and S3.
+Additional or modified BMPs must be implemented as soon as practicable but not to exceed 10 days, except for those circumstances that require additional time (such as obtaining other permits or purchasing equipment).
+Allowance of time beyond 10 days must be requested of and approved by Ecology.

+Ecology may require the Permittee to modify the SMP for non-compliance with the minimum requirements of this section.
+The Permittee must then complete SMP modifications and implement additional or modified BMPs as soon as practicable or as directed by Ecology.

+The Permittee must update the SMP as necessary to respond to changes in facility and site conditions.

+Site Map

+Permittees must have a site map.
+The site map should show and identify the following features and areas associated with industrial activities:

+The site map scale, or include relative distances between significant structures and drainage systems.

+Outfalls, monitoring points: